1. PVA – Polyvinyl Alcohol

 The two bag kit was designed with the Faecal Immonochemical Test (FIT) in mind.
 This bowel cancer screening test requires only one stool sample.
-We have included two HyStool® bags in our home test kit in the unlikely event of there being a problem in using the first bag.
+We have included two HyStool® bags in our home test kit.
+This provides a spare bag in the unlikely event of there being a problem in using the first bag.

-We also have a four bag kit to accommodate areas / countries where the older 3 sample bowel cancer screening test is still in use.
+We also have a four bag kit to accommodate areas / countries where the older three sample bowel cancer screening test is still in use.

 For clinics sending out testing kits then a single bag accompanied by written usage instructions will normally suffice.
 Please contact us should you require individual bags for this purpose.